jgaskins/wax/ai/prompts/wax.md

 This `form` helper is a macro that will automatically render to the `response` as well as pick up the CSRF token from the `session` and add an `<input type="hidden" name="_authenticity_token">` for CSRF protection.
 If your block variables are called `response` and `session`, you don't need to supply them to the macro.

+It's important to note that `case` expressions can't be used in templates.
+You should extract those into methods on the routes that render them.

 This is an example model object:

 ```crystal